 Life Insurance Continuation for Existing Dependent Coverage

-If you are enrolled in Dependent Group Term Life Insurance or Voluntary Group Term Life Insurance, your dependents may be able to convert to a policy of individual insurance with Minnesota Life following your death.
+If you are enrolled in Voluntary Group Term Life Insurance for your spouse or dependent children, your dependents may be able to convert to a policy of individual insurance with Minnesota Life, an affiliate of Securian Financial, following your death.
 Premiums may be higher than those paid by active employees.
 To convert the coverage, your dependents have 31 days from your last day of coverage to complete the application and make the first payment.

 If you have questions about your options for continuing your group term life insurance coverage, or would like to request continuation forms, please contact Minnesota Life at (866) 293-6047.

 If you are enrolled in Ohio State’s post-retirement Group Term Life Insurance (GTLI) at the time of your death, your beneficiaries may contact the Office of Human Resources for assistance with the life insurance .

 If you were previously enrolled in post-retirement GTLI and age 70 or over at the time of your death, or if you were eligible for post-retirement GTLI but did not enroll in coverage, your beneficiaries may be eligible for a post-retirement life insurance benefits.
 Contact the Office of Human Resources for assistance.

 Some retirement plans may allow a payment to beneficiary(-ies) at the time of death.
 Contact your retirement providers to ensure your beneficiary information is up to date and to review payment options.

 This benefit helps your dependents in the event of your death or terminal illness while receiving approved long-term disability benefits.
 If eligible, the benefit is paid in a lump sum and equals your gross monthly disability payment multiplied by three.
 For more information about the survivor benefit contact Unum at (866) 245-3013.